EnzoKeepGoing/CSCD/README.md

 # CSCD Model Training Parameters for 5 Folds

-This document outlines the parameters used for training the KSCD model across 5 different folds.
+This document outlines the parameters used for training the CSCD model across 5 different folds.

 ## Model Training Parameters Table